Stafford Poole: Authorship

-Poole wrote an article in 1964 for the Jesuit magazine America entitled Tomorrow's Seminaries, in which he reflected on his experiences from teaching seminarians.
+Poole wrote an article in 1964 for the Jesuit magazine America entitled Tomorrow's Seminaries.
+In the article he reflected on his experiences from teaching seminarians.
 The article was a sensation in Church circles, and he was soon approached to write a book on the topic.
-He contracted with the American branch of the German publishing house Herder & Herder, which specialized in works on Catholic topics.
-They published his book, Seminary in Crisis in 1965.
+He contracted with the American branch of the German publishing house Herder & Herder which specialized in works on Catholic topics.
+They published his book, Seminary in Crisis, in 1965.
 He was involved as an expert consultant on seminary formation for the United States Conference of Bishops and other authorities for the next twenty years.

-He continued to take an interest in the Council which he had studied for his dissertation, and wrote several articles on it for scholarly journals with Hispanic focus.
+He continued to take an interest in the council which he had studied for his dissertation and wrote several articles on it for scholarly journals with Hispanic focus.
 As a result, he was led to translate the Apologia of the Spanish Dominican friar and bishop, Bartolomé de las Casas, who was a major defender of Native American rights in the new colonies of the Spanish Empire.
-This was a Latin work of the speeches Las Casas delivered at the Valladolid debate of 1550-1551.
-This was published in 1974 by Northern Illinois University Press; a second edition appeared in 1992 and is still in print.
+This was a Latin work of the speeches Las Casas delivered at the Valladolid debate of 1550–1551.
+This was published in 1974 by Northern Illinois University Press.
+A second edition appeared in 1992 and is still in print.

 Poole also researched the life of Pedro Moya de Contreras, the third Archbishop of Mexico, who had convoked and presided at the Third Mexican Council.
 This biography was published by the University of California Press in 1987.
-A second, revised edition was published by the University of Oklahoma Press in 2011, and a Spanish translation by the Colegio de Michoacán, Mexico.
+A second, revised edition was published by the University of Oklahoma Press in 2011 and a Spanish translation by the Colegio de Michoacán, Mexico.
 His research into the archbishop's life caused him to be interested in that of the prelate's mentor, Juan de Ovando.
 In 2004 the University of Oklahoma Press published the biography, Juan de Ovando: Governing the Spanish Empire in the Reign of Philip II.

 In 1971 Poole was assigned to teach Church history at St. John's Seminary College, which at that time was administered by his religious congregation for the Archdiocese of Los Angeles.
-He was appointed President of the College in 1980, but resigned in 1984 due to a disagreement with the Archdiocese about structural changes in the school.
+He was appointed President of the college in 1980, but resigned in 1984 due to a disagreement with the Archdiocese about structural changes in the school.